mustaphajola/msc-irp/README.md

 ![image](https://user-images.githubusercontent.com/72414090/132218250-c71de12a-6b16-48c1-95d6-82221faabb44.png)

 The bottom row images show the magnitude of the vortices projected unto a 1D linear domain.
-The vertical axis is the magnitude of the vortices while the horizontal axis represents teh spatial dimension.
+The vertical axis is the magnitude of the vortices while the horizontal axis represents the spatial dimension.
+Vorticity in blue plots represents the original trajectory while orange plots represent the preedicted trajectory.

 **WGAN-GP Prediction Results**